Out-Law Guide | 05 Mar 2020 | 3:01 pm | 21 min. read

 Under the settlement process a company under investigation can admit that it has breached competition law and accept that a streamlined administrative procedure will govern the remainder of the investigation.
 Settlement will only be available once the CMA has sufficient evidence to support an infringement decision, but prior to a final decision.

-In order to reach a settlement an undertaking must make a clear and unequivocal admission of liability for the alleged infringing behaviour, end the infringement and confirm it will pay any fine imposed by the CMA.
+In order to reach a settlement a company must make a clear and unequivocal admission of liability for the alleged infringing behaviour, end the infringement and confirm it will pay any fine imposed by the CMA.
 Case-specific conditions may also be imposed.

 In exchange for settlement, the undertaking will receive a reduction in its penalty of up to 20%, or 10% if the settlement occurs after the Statement of Objections has been issued.